10-Seconds on the Ooni Fyra 12

 How do you stop the Ooni Fyra?

 Once you’ve cooked your last pizza, simply go and eat it and leave your Ooni Fyra to burn through any remaining pellets.
+You don’t need to put the fire out.
+And, unfortunately you can’t save any unused pellets.

 How long does it take for the Fyra to cool down?